andyChenzt/LeisureGame-Group/README.md

  + install node.js and react.js on your OS
  + only first time, open root folder in terminal, run "npm install" to install all required modules
  + for better using in the future, install webpack globally would be a choice (npm isntall -g webpack --save)
+ + start your mongodb server on your OS
  + open root folder in terminal, run "npm run production" to start the server
  + open browser, localhost:3001
  >**Production is on port 3001.
 If you run npm start would start development mode, and it would start on port 3000.**